 Richard earned his MS in professional counseling from Georgia State University and a BS in biology/cell biology at the University of Georgia.
-He currently works part time at the Knoxville Family Justice Center evaluating intake processes and software functionality.
-He also works as a Graduate Assistant with the Counselor Education program at UT.
+He currently works as a GRA for EPC.
 His current research interests include management, assessment, and sustainability of non-profits and organizational settings.

 Christina is passionate about promoting sensible nutrition, inclusive communities, and economic diversity through food system program and policy evaluation.
 She has a MS in nutrition and a BA in economics.
 Prior to starting her PhD, she worked for a wellness professional development non-profit conducting needs assessments, program evaluation and research on certification standards.
 She is currently working as a Graduate Research Assistant for the Office of Information Technology Research Computing Support group.